asattiraju13/asattiraju13.github.io/README.md

 In progress.

-Build using HTML, CSS, TailwindCSS, JS.
+Build using HTML, TailwindCSS, Vanilla JS.